xxl4/me/source/_posts/IT-security-2024-09-19.md

 **Teenager Arrested in TfL Cyber Attack Investigation**

-London's Metropolitan Police have arrested a 16-year-old boy in connection with the recent cyber attack on Transport for London (TfL).
+**London, UK** - A 17-year-old boy has been arrested in connection with the recent cyber attack on Transport for London (TfL).

-**Investigation Details:**

-The arrest was made on suspicion of unauthorized access to computer material, contrary to the Computer Misuse Act 1990.
+The Metropolitan Police's Cyber Crime Unit executed a search warrant at an address in London on Wednesday morning.
+The teenager was arrested on suspicion of Computer Misuse Act offenses.

-The investigation into the cyber attack is still ongoing, and the Metropolitan Police's Cyber Crime Unit is leading the efforts.

-**TfL Response:**

-TfL has confirmed that the incident did not result in any data breach or disruption to its services.
-However, the organization has implemented additional security measures as a precaution.

-**Cyber Attack Details:**

-The cyber attack on TfL occurred on January 23rd, 2023.
-It reportedly involved a distributed denial-of-service (DDoS) attack, which was designed to overwhelm the organization's online systems and make them inaccessible.

-**Additional Information:**

-The arrested teenager has been released on bail pending further investigation.

-The Metropolitan Police emphasize that they take cyber crime seriously and will continue to investigate any unauthorized access to computer systems.
+The cyber attack, which occurred on October 10th, 2022, targeted TfL's customer services website and payment systems.
+The website was taken down and payments were temporarily disrupted, causing inconvenience to commuters.

+TfL and the Metropolitan Police have been working together to investigate the attack and identify those responsible.

+"This arrest is a significant step forward in our investigation," said Detective Superintendent Gareth Wilson, who leads the Cyber Crime Unit.
+"We are committed to bringing the perpetrators of this attack to justice."

-TfL urges all organizations to prioritize cybersecurity measures and report any suspicious activities to the appropriate authorities.
+TfL has implemented additional security measures to prevent similar attacks in the future.
+The organization has urged customers to remain vigilant and report any suspicious activity to the authorities.

+The arrested teenager remains in custody for questioning.
+The investigation is ongoing.

 ## European enterprise networking lacks hybrid maturity
 [Read more](https://www.computerweekly.com/news/366610425/European-enterprise-networking-lacks-hybrid-maturity)

 Published: Thu, 12 Sep 2024 07:28:00 GMT

-**Headline:** European Enterprise Networking Lacks Hybrid Maturity

-**Body:**

-A recent study by Frost & Sullivan has found that European enterprises are lagging behind in the adoption of hybrid networking solutions.
-The study surveyed over 1,000 IT decision-makers in the region and found that only 35% of respondents had implemented a hybrid network.
-This is in contrast to the Asia-Pacific region, where 55% of enterprises have adopted hybrid networking.

-The study identified several factors that are contributing to the slow adoption of hybrid networking in Europe.
-These include:

-* **Lack of understanding:** Many enterprises are not fully aware of the benefits of hybrid networking.
-* **Cost concerns:** Hybrid networking can be more expensive to implement than traditional networking solutions.
-* **Security concerns:** Enterprises are concerned about the security risks associated with hybrid networking.

-The study also found that there is a significant gap between the expectations of enterprises and the capabilities of their current networking solutions.
-For example, 80% of respondents said that they expect their networks to be able to support a variety of applications, including cloud-based applications, but only 50% of respondents said that their current networks are capable of doing so.

-The study concludes that European enterprises need to do more to adopt hybrid networking solutions.
-Hybrid networking can provide a number of benefits, including improved performance, flexibility, and security.
-By investing in hybrid networking, enterprises can improve their overall competitiveness.

-**Recommendations:**

-The study recommends that European enterprises take the following steps to improve their hybrid networking maturity:
+**Hybrid immaturity characterized by a lack of integration**

+Hybrid networks have become increasingly popular in recent years as businesses seek to combine the benefits of on-premises and cloud-based infrastructure.
+However, a new study from Colt Technology Services reveals that European businesses are still struggling to achieve hybrid maturity.

+The study, conducted by Forrester Consulting, surveyed 600 IT decision-makers across Europe.
+It found that only 35% of businesses have reached a high level of hybrid maturity.
+This means that a significant majority of businesses are still struggling to integrate their on-premises and cloud-based infrastructure effectively.

+There are a number of factors that are contributing to the lack of hybrid maturity in Europe.
+One of the biggest challenges is the lack of integration between on-premises and cloud-based systems.
+Many businesses are simply running their on-premises and cloud-based systems separately, which is leading to a number of inefficiencies.

+Another challenge is the lack of skills and expertise in hybrid networking.
+Many IT professionals are not familiar with the technologies that are required to build and manage hybrid networks.
+This is leading to a number of problems, including performance issues and security vulnerabilities.

-* **Educate themselves about the benefits of hybrid networking.**
+**Consequences of hybrid immaturity**

-* **Assess their current networking needs and identify the areas where hybrid networking can improve performance.**
-* **Work with a qualified vendor to design and implement a hybrid networking solution.**
-* **Monitor and manage their hybrid network to ensure that it is meeting their needs.**
+The lack of hybrid maturity in Europe is having a number of negative consequences for businesses.
+One of the biggest problems is that it is making it difficult for businesses to take advantage of the full benefits of hybrid networking.
+Hybrid networks can offer a number of advantages, including:

+* **Improved performance:** Hybrid networks can help businesses to improve the performance of their applications by reducing latency and jitter.
+* **Increased flexibility:** Hybrid networks can give businesses the flexibility to scale their infrastructure up or down as needed.
+* **Reduced costs:** Hybrid networks can help businesses to reduce their IT costs by optimizing their infrastructure and using cloud-based services.

+Businesses that are not able to achieve hybrid maturity are missing out on these benefits.
+This is putting them at a competitive disadvantage and making it difficult for them to succeed in the digital economy.

+**Recommendations for improving hybrid maturity**

+There are a number of things that businesses can do to improve their hybrid maturity.
+One of the most important steps is to develop a comprehensive hybrid networking strategy.
+This strategy should include a plan for integrating on-premises and cloud-based systems, as well as a plan for managing the network.

+Businesses should also invest in培训和专业知识for their IT staff.
+This will help them to understand the technologies that are required to build and manage hybrid networks.

+Finally, businesses should partner with a managed service provider that has experience in hybrid networking.
+A managed service provider can help businesses to design, build, and manage their hybrid networks, and can also provide ongoing support.

-By following these recommendations, European enterprises can improve their hybrid networking maturity and reap the benefits of this technology.
+By following these recommendations, businesses can improve their hybrid maturity and take advantage of the full benefits of hybrid networking.

 ## Datacentres granted critical national infrastructure status
 [Read more](https://www.computerweekly.com/news/366610222/Datacentres-granted-critical-national-infrastructure-status)